yzh503/yzh503.github.io/_posts/2017-04-30-fable-converting-f77-to-c++.markdown

 {% endhighlight %}
 In most cases, we can solve this issue by including the library path:
 {% highlight shell %}
-$ g++ test.cpp -I/installation_path/modules/cctbx_project/fable
+$ g++ test.cpp -I/.../cctbx_project/fable
 {% endhighlight %}
-If the library folder lacks tbxx, copy tbxx from [cctbx library](https://github.com/cctbx/cctbx_project).
+If you did not find where the folder is, just download the entire project [cctbx library](https://github.com/cctbx/cctbx_project) and include the fable folder.
+If the library folder lacks tbxx, copy tbxx into the fable folder.

 ### Equivalence
 Equivalence and common vairables are commonly used for shared resources in Fortran 77.
 With fable version 1022, no more than 7 equivalent variables are allowed in conversion, that is, an equivalence cannot have more than 7 symbols.